Joseph B. Bernstein: Professional affiliations

 At Ariel University, Bernstein directs the Reliable Integrated Electronics Laboratory.
 He also founded and advises the Israel Electronics Manufacturers Working Group on Reliability (ILTAM), established in 2005.
 He is a senior member of the Institute of Electrical and Electronics Engineers (IEEE).

+He has also served as a reviewer and technical committee member for major IEEE conferences and journals in the fields of device reliability and microelectronics engineering.

 Awards

 Bernstein has received several professional honors, including recognition as a Fulbright Senior Researcher and Lecturer (2004–2005), election as an IEEE Senior Member (2003), and selection as a NASA/ASEE Summer Faculty Research Fellow at the Jet Propulsion Laboratory (1998).